theodo/OpenWorldForum2011-DevOps/future/future.md

 !SLIDE center

-# Many thanks to Samuel @smaftoul Maftoul, organiser of the Paris DevOps meetup, who bootstrapped me on DevOps! #
+# Many thanks to Samuel @smaftoul Maftoul, organiser of the Paris DevOps meetup, who bootstrapped me on DevOps and helped on this presentation! #

 !SLIDE center